 On October 20, 2015, the Associated Student Body at the University of Mississippi voted to remove the Mississippi state flag from campus.
 Students who voted to remove the flag, which bears within it a symbol of the Confederacy, argued that it was degrading to the student body — especially the many African Americans who call UM home.
-Deep South Daily reached out to three black students at the university for their reflections.
+Deep South Voice reached out to three black students at the university for their reflections.

 Down Goes Dixieland

 by Tysianna Marino